g-leech/argmin-gravitas/pages/food.md

 {%  assign gb = "https://thewoksoflife.com/dry-fried-string-beans-sichuan/"    %}

-It's hard to choose between Sichuan and Mexico for #1 but I guess Mex.
+It's hard to choose between Sichuan and Mexico for #1 but I guess I choose the international language of potato.

 * Sichuan green beans, <a href="{{gb}}">Ganbian sijidou</a>